MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/topology/disable-tls-1.0-1.1.md

 1. Test all steps in your lab prior to configuring production servers.
 2. Back up and preserve a copy of exported registry on each and every individual server to be updated.
 You cannot share registries between servers; they contain unique machine-based keys.
-3. Upgrade all Skype for Business 2015 servers to CU6 HF2 or higher.
-(For Skype for Business Server 2019, no CU is needed)
+3. Upgrade all Skype for Business 2015 servers to CU9 or higher.
+For Skype for Business Server 2019, upgrade to CU1 or higher.
 4. Install all prerequisites to all servers.
 5. Deploy prerequisite registry keys.
 6. Ensure that all in-scope clients are updated.